eagle9/palgo/first-unique-character-in-a-string/README.md

-209. First Unique Character in a String
+387. First Unique Character in a String
-Description
-Find the first unique character in a given string.
-You can assume that there is at least one unique character in the string.

-Example
+Easy

+Given a string, find the first non-repeating character in it and return it's index.
+If it doesn't exist, return -1.

+Examples:

+s = "leetcode"
+return 0.

+s = "loveleetcode",
-For "abaccdeff", return 'b'.
+return 2.

-Challenge
-use no extra storage

-Related Problems
-first unique number in a stream ii, unique characters
-Companies: Microsoft, Amazon, Google, Bloomberg
+Note: You may assume the string contain only lowercase letters.